 The Fast Fixin’ bags were already printed and on store shelves, but they wanted to refresh the graphics.
 Seeing the new art on flat mechanicals wasn’t enough for the final approval, so I comped them up on a previously photographed bag.

+This is really more in the Art Direction vein, but it had to be comped up on bottles for presentation?!
 A liquor client was looking to brand a new spiced rum.
 We were tasked with what the labeling might look like.
 After begging and a little money, Echo Chernik provided us with some amazing pencil sketches.
 I spent rounds and rounds trying different color variations for both internal and external meetings.
 You are seeing the tip of that iceberg.
 They were eventually narrowed down and shown on flat bottles, as seen below.

 These were my favorite quickly comped bottles.
 Something about a creepy black rabbit (actually clear label, you are just seeing the dark liquid inside) on a large field of smoke, still feels so right to me conceptually.